lewmios/Inventory-Management-System/README.md

   - Search for items via item's barcode and view selected item's descriptors in detail
   - Remove the desired quantity of an item from the inventory system (*just added, not marked)

+As a user phase 2, I want to be able to ...

+  - Save my inventory to a file so that I can re-access it in the future
+  - Load previous inventory so that I can interact with it again
+  - Be reminded to save my inventory when I quit the application
+  - Be given the option to load a previous inventory from a file upon starting application